fenago/apache-cassandra/lab_5.md

 who typically have a wide range of paid service offers available.
-**Historical Data** is a repository to store the historical stock quote data. **Stock Screener** is the application to be developed in this chapter.
+**Historical Data** is a repository to store the historical stock quote data. **Stock Screener** is the application to be developed in this lab.
 Lastly, **Alert List** is  a list of trading signals found by the **Stock Screener**.